-Before joining the European Union Ireland was almost entirely economically dependent on farming, but the country now has a more diverse, open economy.
+Before joining the European Union, Ireland was almost entirely economically dependent on farming, but the country now has a more diverse, open economy.

-Global events, such as Russia’s ongoing war in Ukraine, climate change, rising food insecurity and Brexit also directly impact Irish farming and rural communities.
+Global events, such as Russia’s ongoing war in Ukraine, climate change, rising food insecurity and Brexit, also directly impact Irish farming and rural communities.

 The Common Agricultural Policy (CAP) plays a crucial role in helping Ireland, and other EU Member States, to address both global and local issues by providing a mutually agreed framework to find common solutions to these problems.